 Digital Evidence: Expanded capabilities for collecting and analyzing digital evidence from social media, encrypted communications, and online platforms.

-Cyber Threat Response: Coordination with intelligence agencies to address foreign interference, disinformation campaigns, and election security threats.
+Cyber Threat Response: Coordination with intelligence agencies to address foreign interference, foreign influence operations, and election security threats.

 Platform Cooperation: Development of legal frameworks for compelling platform cooperation in criminal investigations while addressing First Amendment concerns.

-Algorithmic Accountability: Investigation of how platform algorithms affect political content distribution and democratic discourse.
+Algorithm Investigations: Examination of how platform algorithms affect political content distribution and public discourse.

 Recent Activities